j-sieben/PIT/Doc/exceptions.md

 end;
 ```

 Difference in the second option is that upon asserting you simply refer to a given message of severity `pit.level_error` or stronger.
-This is to be able to catch it's exception in the exception handler to divide between three `assert` methods which may be called in the called.
+This is to be able to catch it's exception in the exception handler to divide between two `assert` methods.
 In the exception block, the message is enriched with parameters, something that has been done in option 1 already.
-Option 1 therefore is slightly mor elegant in the exception block but more clumsy in the assertion block.
+Option 1 therefore is slightly more elegant in the exception block but more clumsy in the assertion block.

 ### Throwing exceptions with `pit.assert`, custom messages and error codes